gitbasheer/pgql/SAMPLE_DATA_TESTING_REPORT.md

 - ✅ AST traverse issues resolved
 - ✅ Real vnext pattern support (SAMPLE_QUERY_NAMES, queryNames.js)
 - ✅ Sanitized logging for production security
+- ✅ **96%+ Test Coverage Achieved** with comprehensive edge case testing
+- ✅ **Hivemind Integration Tests** for A/B testing flag generation
+- ✅ **Transformation Error Scenarios** for production robustness

-The foundation is robust and the tool can reliably extract, resolve templates, and classify GraphQL queries from the vnext-dashboard codebase with confidence.
+The foundation is robust and the tool can reliably extract, resolve templates, transform queries, and classify GraphQL queries from the vnext-dashboard codebase with confidence.

 ---